 Definition of Dehydration

 Dehydration: Excessive loss of body water.
-Diseases of the gastrointestinal tract that cause vomiting or diarrhea may, for example, lead to dehydration.
-There are a number of other causes of dehydration including heat exposure, prolonged vigorous exercise (e.g., in a marathon), kidney disease, and medications (diuretics).
+Diseases of the gastrointestinal tract that cause vomiting or diarrhea may lead to dehydration.
+There are a number of other causes of dehydration including heat exposure, prolonged vigorous exercise, kidney disease, and medications that cause voiding (diuretics).

 One clue to dehydration is a rapid drop in weight.
 A loss of over 10% (15 pounds in a person weighing 150 pounds) is considered severe.

 Symptoms and signs of dehydration include increasing thirst, dry mouth, weakness or lightheadedness (particularly if worse on standing), and a darkening of the urine or a decrease in urination.
-Severe dehydration can lead to changes in the body's chemistry, kidney failure, and become life-threatening.
+Severe dehydration can lead to changes in the body's chemistry and kidney failure which may be life-threatening.

 The best way to treat dehydration is to prevent it from occurring.
-If one suspects fluid loss is excessive, notify a physician.
+If one suspects excessive fluid loss, notify a physician.
 Intravenous or oral fluid replacement may be needed.Source: MedTerms™ Medical Dictionary

 Medical Dictionary Definitions A - Z